rakeshpant81/articleparser/README.md

 # articleparser
-This is to just test terraform plan with Atlantis
+This is to just test terraform plan with Atlantis.